jamesaniciete/Portfolio/README.md

       - CSC_157_Lab_16.py - Source code

 SAS Projects:
-  - Multiple Regression: Analyzed a multiple regression model’s collinearity and assumptions.
+  - Multiple Regression: Analyzed a multiple regression model’s collinearity and assumptions based on house pricing data.
 Then, transformed via Box-Cox Transformation and implemented backward selection.
       - 481 Project 1.docx - Project report with analysis and SAS output snapshots along with SAS source code
       - Dataset_175-348.xlsx - Dataset
   - 2-Way ANOVA model: Studied the impact of oil pattern and the effects of a bowler on the score after a game of bowling by using a mixed model where oil pattern is fixed and bowler is random.